andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 In the break between the audition and the start of rehearsals Mark sends us an email with our order in the lineup.
 Everybody is assigned to a performer from the Paris performance video.
-I drew Jurg
+I drew Jurg:

 <div class="text-muted fst-italic mx-3 mb-3">
 9. Andrew (JURG)- orange T shirt, light grey pants.
 ENTRANCE IS AT 4:24
 </div>

-When I watch the Paris video I'm overwhelmed by a euphoric realization - all the gallops occur in the first 3 minutes.
+When I watch the Paris video I'm struck by a euphoric realization - all the gallops occur in the first 3 minutes.
 Since Jurg doesn't come on till 4:24 I won't be doing any gallops!
 Praise be!
 Based on my complete galloptrical ineptitude displayed during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.

-Most of the time during our first few rehearsals is spent teaching the individual segments that make up the whole of the performance.
+The majority of our time during the first few rehearsals is spent teaching the individual segments that make up the whole of the performance.
 Each has its own name that Mark has informally conferred over the years and each has its own flavor.

-As Mark teaches us each segment I get the hang of them relatively quickly.
+As Mark teaches us each part I get the hang of them relatively quickly.
 It's when we start to link 3 or 4 sections together that my head starts to spin.
 I quickly follow the lead of the more seasoned dancers and begin to write it all down in a notebook.